-Grim search resumes in Colombia after deadly flood
+Desperation in Colombia amid search for flood survivors

-MOCOA, Colombia — A grim search for the missing resumed at dawn Sunday in southern Colombia after surging rivers sent an avalanche of floodwaters, mud and debris through a small city, killing at least 200 people and leaving many more injured and homeless.
+MOCOA, Colombia — People in a small city in southern Colombia searched desperately Sunday for loved ones after heavy rains sent floodwaters, mud and debris surging through homes, killing at least 207 and leaving many injured or missing.

-People pried through piles of rocks and wooden planks that entombed homes.
-Streets were covered in thick sand, mud and tree limbs from the rivers and rainforest that surround the city.
+The streets of Mocoa were covered in thick sand, mud and tree limbs from the rivers and forest that surround the city.
 There was little drinking water and no power, which forced authorities to suspend the search and rescue effort during the night.

-The National Disaster Agency said Sunday that the death toll was at 200, with another 200 injured, but authorities conceded it could easily go higher because many people were still unaccounted for and dozens were airlifted to hospitals in other cities and were in critical condition.
-Bodies were being placed in a temporary morgue where three teams of medical examiners were working around the clock to swiftly identify the remains.
+President Juan Manuel Santos, who has declared Mocoa a disaster area, said that at least 207 were killed but that the death toll was changing “every moment.”
+Authorities said another 200 people, many of them children, were injured and just as many were unaccounted for amid the destruction.

+Throughout Mocoa, people dug through the ruins, salvaging what they could of their possessions and looking for the missing.
+Dozens of people were in the door of a hospital looking for family members who were not on the list of those confirmed injured or dead.
+Others frantically knocked on the doors of neighbors, hoping to find someone with information about their relatives.
+Search and rescue teams also combed the rubble for signs of life.

 Authorities and residents in the city tucked between mountains along Colombia's southern border spent Saturday tending to victims, trying to find homes on streets reduced to masses of rubble and engaged in a desperate search to locate loved ones who disappeared in the dark of night.
 Authorities expect the death toll to rise.